-In addition, medication using anti-inflammatory pain relievers, so-called anti-rheumatics or NSAIDS (e.g. Diclofenac) is also an option.
+In addition, medication using anti-inflammatory pain relievers, so-called anti-rheumatics or NSAIDs (e.g. Diclofenac) is also an option.
 Take a pain reliever and an anti-inflammatory.
 But not daily without caution.
-Do not take regularly in the morning but try to take them as pain develops with everyday activities.
+Do not take them regularly in the morning but try to take them as pain develops with everyday activities.

-Physical therapy is also conducted and shoe alterations are prescribed (e.g. rocker sole, rocker-bottom shoe).
+Physical therapy is also conducted and shoe alterations are prescribed (e.g., rocker sole, rocker-bottom shoe).
 We also try to delay the depletion of cartilage by injecting cartilage-building compounds.
-This is particularly advisable in early stages of arthritis: For an optimal effect, we try to place these compounds optimally in the ankle with the help of ultrasound during injection.
+This is particularly advisable in the early stages of arthritis: For an optimal effect, we try to place these compounds optimally in the ankle with the help of ultrasound during the injection.

 After exhausting conservative measures, surgical measures may be considered for treatment if the goal of treatment has not yet been achieved.
 In most cases, conservative treatment suffices in treating arthritis of the ankle.

 However, if problems with the ankle continue, ankle surgery will need to be planned.
 But even with successful surgery, arthritis can only be treated with long-term conservative follow-up treatment of the ankle.